Graph editing

 Adding/Removing connections manually

-Here’s how it works (Look at the screenshot below), let’s pretend we wanted to delete the connection from the waypoint where we’re standing to the left waypoint near the wall, aim at the waypoint with your crosshair.
-As soon as the waypoint is selected, it will become bigger, and a little arrows will appear in front of it.
+Here’s how it works (Look at the screenshot below), let’s pretend we wanted to delete the connection from the node where we’re standing to the left node near the wall, aim at the node with your crosshair.
+As soon as the node is selected, it will become bigger, and a little arrows will appear in front of it.

 Note

-This only works if you are standing near a waypoint and aiming at another one!
-If you are standing in a waypointless area, you won’t be able to use this function because it needs two selected waypoints (The one where you are standing and the one you are aiming at).
+This only works if you are standing near a node and aiming at another one!
+If you are standing in a nodeless area, you won’t be able to use this function because it needs two selected nodes (The one where you are standing and the one you are aiming at).

 _images/selected_point.png